 Introduction:

 Plants, which have one or more of its parts having substances that can be used for treatment of diseases, are called medicinal plants.[1]
-Medicines derived from plants are widely famous due to their safety, easy availability and low cost .[2]Throughout the ages, humans have relied on nature for their basic needs, for the production of food, shelter, clothing, transportation, fertilizers, flavoursand fragrances, and medicines.[3]
+Medicines derived from plants are widely famous due to their safety, easy availability and low cost .[2]Throughout the ages, humans have relied on nature for their basic needs, for the production of food, shelter, clothing, transportation, fertilizers, flavours,fragrances, and medicines.[3]
 Plants have formed the basis of sophisticated traditional medicine systems that have been in existence for thousands of years and continue to provide mankind with new remedies.
 Although some of the therapeutic properties attributed to plants have proven to be erroneous, medicinal plant therapy is based on the empirical findings of hundreds and probably thousands of years of use.
 The first records, written on clay tablets in cuneiform, are from Mesopotamia and date from about 2 600 BC.[4]
 Among the substances that were used are oils of Cedrusspecies (cedar) and Cupressussempervirens(cypress), Glycyrrhizaglabra(licorice), Commiphoraspecies (myrrh) and Papaver somniferum(poppy juice), all of which are still in use today for the treatment of ailments ranging from coughs and colds to parasitic infections and inflammation.
-In ancient Egypt, bishop’s weed (Ammimajus) was reported to be used to treat vitiligo, a skin condition characterized by a loss of pigmentation .[5-6] More recently, a drug (_-methoxypsoralen) has been produced from this plant to treat psoriasis and other skin disorders, as well as T-cell lymphoma.[6]The interest in nature as a source of potential chemotherapeutic agents continues.
+In ancient Egypt, bishop’s weed (Ammimajus) was reported to be used to treat vitiligo, a skin condition characterized by a loss of pigmentation .[5-6] More recently, a drug, (-methoxypsoralen) has been produced from this plant to treat psoriasis and other skin disorders, as well as T-cell lymphoma.[6]The interest in nature as a source of potential chemotherapeutic agents continues.
 Natural products and their derivatives represent more than 50% of all the drugs in clinical use in the world today.
 Higher plants contribute no less than 25% of the total.[7]
 In the last 40 years, many potent drugs have been derived from flowering plants; including for example Dioscoreaspecies (diosgenin), from which all anovulatory contraceptive agents have been derived; reserpine and other antihypertensive and tranquilizing alkaloids from Rauwolfiaspecies; pilocarpine to treat glaucoma and ‘dry mouth’, derived from a group of South American trees (Pilocarpusspp.) in the Citrus family; two powerful anti-cancer agents from the Rosy Periwinkle (Catharanthusroseus); laxative agents from Cassia sp. and a cardiotonic agent to treat heart failure from Digitalis species .[8]

 Although discovered through serendipitous laboratory observation, three of the major sources of anti-cancer drugs on the market or completing clinical trials are derived from North American plants used medicinally by native Americans: the papaw (Asiminaspp); the western yew tree (Taxusbrevifolia), effective against ovarian cancer and the mayapple (Podophyllumpeltatum) used to combat leukaemia, lymphoma lung and testicular cancer .[9]Cocos nucifera(L.) is originally from Southeast Asia (Malaysia, Indonesia, and the Philippines) and the islands between the Indian and Pacific Oceans.
 From that region, the fruit of the coconut palm is believed to have been brought to India and then to East Africa.
 After the discovery of the Cape of Good Hope, this plant was introduced into West Africa and, from there, dispersed to the American continent and to other tropical regions of the globe.
 [10]C. nucifera has been called the ‘tree of life’ or ‘tree of heaven’ because of its value as provider of so many useful products.
 This species provides food, water, oil, medicine, fibre, timber, and fuel for many people living on islands in the Pacific Ocean.
 [11]